ljjTYJR/PapersReading/Point Set Registration.md

   > Landrieu, Loic, and Martin Simonovsky.
 "Large-scale point cloud semantic segmentation with superpoint graphs." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
 2018.
   >
   > **Citations:** 660

+- **3D Local Features for Direct Pairwise Registration**

+  > Deng, Haowen, Tolga Birdal, and Slobodan Ilic.
+"3d local features for direct pairwise registration." *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*.
+2019.
+  >
+  > **Citations:** 64

 ## Graph-Based / Spectral-Based